 Downsizing to a studio apartment may not be the way to go for every renter.
 But for those who embrace the minimalist lifestyle, studio apartments mean you get more familiar with the space surrounding your apartment rather than the contents within it.
 It’s a nice way to get to know the area if you’re new to Chicago or have recently moved to an unfamiliar neighborhood.
 And don’t forget the most important thing about renting a studio apartment: you can save money on rent.

-People searching for cheap studio apartments may have to look a bit further outside of downtown Chicago, where the median rental price for a studio apartment listed on Domu was $1,650 in 2017.
+People searching for cheap apartments for rent in Chicago may have to look a bit further outside of downtown, where the median rental price for a studio apartment listed on Domu was $1,650 in 2017.
 That’s higher than the citywide median rental price for studios listed on Domu, which was $1,302 in 2017.

 Spending a bit less on rent in comparison to more generous apartment floor plans may put money back into renters’ pockets for other expenses, such as parking or groceries.
 If you can do without certain luxuries, say like having a car, then renting a studio near downtown Chicago could still work out to be a reasonable bet.
 Studios near downtown provide great access to public transportation as well as the best amenities the city has to offer -- most of them within walking distance.
 Keep in mind that the affordability index of cheap apartments in Chicago tends to go up the further you get from downtown.